Tochemey/NetCore8583/readme.md

 ### Easy way to configure ISO 8583 messages templates

-The easiest way to configure the message templates and parsing templates is by using a XML config file and pass it to the MessageFactory.
+The easiest way to configure the message templates and parsing templates is by using a XML config file and pass it to the [`MessageFactory`](./NetCore8583/MessageFactory.cs).

 ### XML configuration

-The MessageFactory can read a XML file to setup message templates, ISO headers by type and parsing templates, which are the most cumbersome parts to configure programmatically.
+The [`MessageFactory`](./NetCore8583/MessageFactory.cs) can read a XML file to setup message templates, ISO headers by type and parsing templates, which are the most cumbersome parts to configure programmatically.
 There are three types of main elements that you need to specify in the config file: header, template, and parse.
-All these must be contained in a single n8583-config element.
+All these must be contained in a single `n8583-config` element.

 #### Header